home-assistant/home-assistant.io/source/_components/google_assistant.markdown

     <img src='/images/components/google_assistant/accountlinking.png' alt='Screenshot: Account linking'>

 3. Back on the overview page.
 Click `Simulator` under `TEST`.
 It will create a new draft version Test App.
 You don't have to actually test, but you need to generate this draft version Test App.
-4. Add the `google_assistant` component configuration to your `configuration.yaml` file and restart Home Assistant following the [configuration guide](#configuration) below.
+4. Add the `google_assistant` integration configuration to your `configuration.yaml` file and restart Home Assistant following the [configuration guide](#configuration) below.
 5. Open the Google Home app and go into `Account > Settings > Assistant > Home Control`.
 6. Click the `+` sign, and near the bottom, you should have `[test] your app name` listed under 'Add new.'
 Selecting that should lead you to a browser to login your Home Assistant instance, then redirect back to a screen where you can set rooms for your devices or nicknames for your devices.
 <p class='note'>